rust-lang/this-week-in-rust/content/2022-07-27-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [cargo-semver-checks](https://crates.io/crates/cargo-semver-checks), a CI-friendly tool to ckeck your library's API.
+This week's crate is [cargo-semver-checks](https://crates.io/crates/cargo-semver-checks), a CI-friendly tool to check your library's API.

 Thanks to [Predrag Gruevski](https://users.rust-lang.org/t/crate-of-the-week/2704/1087) and [Matthias Beyer](https://users.rust-lang.org/t/crate-of-the-week/2704/1088) for the (self and other) nominations.